paganma/clontrol/README.md

 ## Status

 This project is still experimental.
 More testing needs to be done to ensure that the selective CPS transformation does not introduce unexpected behaviors.
-Moreover, a minor issue with the CPS transformation loops needs to be addressed (see the issue page for more information).

 ## License